Delray Beach, Florida

-Delray Beach is a city in Palm Beach County, Florida, United States.
-The population of Delray Beach as of April 1, 2020 was 66,846 according to the 2020 United States Census.
-Located 52 miles (83 kilometers) north of Miami, Delray Beach is in the Miami metropolitan area.
+Delray Beach is a city in Palm Beach County, Florida, United States, and is a principal city in the Miami metropolitan area.The population of Delray Beach as of April 1, 2020, was 66,846 according to the 2020 United States Census.
+Located 52 miles (83 kilometers) north of Miami.

 History

 Early years

 The earliest known human inhabitants of what is now Delray Beach were the Jaega people.
 Tequesta Indians likely passed through or inhabited the area at various times.
 Few other recorded details of these local indigenous settlements have survived.

 An 1841 U.S. military map shows a Seminole camp located in the area now known as Lake Ida.
 In 1876, the United States Life Saving Service built the Orange Grove House of Refuge to rescue and shelter ship-wrecked sailors.
 The house derived its name from the grove of mature sour orange and other tropical fruit trees found at the site chosen for the house of refuge, but no record or evidence of who planted the trees was discovered.

 The first non-indigenous group to build a settlement was a party of African Americans from the panhandle of Florida, who purchased land a little inland from the Orange Grove House of Refuge and began farming around 1884.
-By 1894 the black community was large enough to establish the first school in the area.
+By 1894, the black community was large enough to establish the first school in the area.

-In 1894 William S. Linton, a Republican U.S. Congressman for Saginaw, Michigan, bought a tract of land west of the Orange Grove House of Refuge, and began selling plots in what he hoped would become a farming community.
-Initially, this community was named after Linton.
-In 1896 Henry Flagler extended his Florida East Coast Railroad south from West Palm Beach to Miami, with a station at Linton.
+In 1894, William S. Linton, a Republican U.S. Congressman for Saginaw, Michigan, bought a tract of land west of the Orange Grove House of Refuge, and began selling plots in what he hoped would become a farming community.
+This community was named after Linton.
+In 1896, Henry Flagler extended his Florida East Coast Railroad south from West Palm Beach to Miami, with a station at Linton.

 The Linton settlers established a post office and a store, and began to achieve success with truck farming of winter vegetables for the northern market.
 A hard freeze in 1898 was a setback, and many of the settlers left, including William Linton.
 Partly in an attempt to change the community's luck, or to leave behind a bad reputation, the settlement's name was changed in 1901 to Delray, after the Detroit neighborhood of Delray ("Delray" being the anglicized spelling of Del Rey, which is Spanish for "of the king"), which in turn was named after the Mexican–American War's Battle of Molino del Rey.